JetBrains/teamcity-documentation/topics/pull-requests.md

 In case with [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/), TeamCity detects requests on a merge branch – not on the pull request itself as with other VCSs.
 Each build will be launched on a virtual branch showing an actual result of the build after merging the PR.
 Thus, the build will contain both the commit with changes and the virtual merge commit.

-Note that the feature ignores draft pull requests in Azure DevOps.
+Note that the feature ignores Azure DevOps draft pull requests.

 The following parameters are available for the Azure DevOps hosting type: